CARING FOR YOUR NEW GOAT KID

 Most of the medical supplies that you "might" need and the feed and tools can be found at Tractor Supply, Southern States, or online at www.valleyvet.com or www.jefferspet.com.

 Loose, runny bowels are generally a sign of illness.
-It could be that your goat has eaten something bad, or it could be a coccidian outbreak (too many protozoa parasites) usually brought on by stress.
+It could be that your goat has eaten something bad, or it could be a coccidian outbreak (too many protozoa parasites) usually brought on by stress or immune deficiency.
 All of these are treatable.
 It might involve a vet visit for a stool sample and fecal count.
-(If treating coccidia, request 12.5% "Di-Methox" instead of "Corrid") (We use Toltrazuril - Baycox).
+(If treating coccidia, request 12.5% "Di-Methox" or "Albon" instead of "Corrid") (We use Toltrazuril - Baycox).
 Prolonged loose, runny bowels will cause dehydration, especially in kids.
 Dehydration can kill!
 If you goat has diarrhea, 5-10cc of pepto-bismol will generally tighten the bowel back up temporarily, but you'll still need to find the reason for the diarrhea and treat that.

 Minimize the stress your goat encounters as much as possible.
 It will be happier, healthier, and get sick less often.

 Goats like a “stable and consistent” diet.
 They need greenery and roughage and water.
 They like weeds, vines, leaves, mushrooms, acorns, grass, tree bark and hay.
-As roughage, normal (horse quality) grass hay is just fine for goats.
+As roughage, normal (horse quality) grass hay (Timothy, Fescue, Orchard Grass) is just fine for goats.
 Alfalfa hay is more costly and can sometimes cause digestive issues (Bloat) if not fed correctly.
 Molded hay can cause serious health problems (Lysteria) to goats.

 Diet for Male goats.